-This sweet icicle pickle recipe is definitely a lot of work, but I think if you are a pickle lover you will think it is worth every bit of it.
+This sweet icicle pickle recipe is and old fashioned recipe.
+It is definitely a lot of work, but I think if you are a pickle lover you will think it is worth every bit of it.

 - 2 cups pickling salt